-Please note that under no circumstances should the corner steadies be used to jack up the rear of the vehicle.
-Use a proprietary bottle jack or scissor jack that is capable of holding the weight of your fully loaded Motorhome.
+Please note that under no circumstances should the corner steadies be used to lack up the rear of the vehicle.
+Use a proprietary bottle lack or scissor jack that is capable of holding the weight of your fully loaded motorhome.